 - Re-rack the barbell.
 Rest and repeat.

-You’ll do a certain amount of reps — say, six reps — and then pause for six seconds in the contracted position.
-Then you’ll follow this sequence down to one rep and one-second pause.
+Creating and maintaining tension is paramount for isolation exercises like the lateral raise.
+Avoid using relatively heavy weights to keep tension on the muscle.
+Try this: Do a certain amount of reps — say, six reps — and then pause for six seconds in the contracted position.
+Follow this sequence down to one rep and one-second pause.
 The time under tension for your lateral deltoid will light your shoulders up in a big way.

 - Hold a pair of dumbbells by your side.
 Keep your shoulders down and chest up.